lasyaneti/CS124-Notes/Lessons/Lesson 24.md

 ## This
 - The **this** keyword can be used in object classes to reference the current instance of the class
-- It helps distinguish between parameter and instance variables when they have the same variable name
+- It helps distinguish between argument and instance variables when they have the same variable name

 ## Unconventional Use Case for this
 ```java